kurtosis-tech/kardinal/README.md

 ## What is Kardinal?

 Kardinal allows you to create many logical dev or test environments for your application inside of a single Kubernetes cluster.
-Instead of implementing isolation between environments at the cluster level, Kardinal implements isolation by deploying development versions of services side-by-side with their "staging" versions, and creating isolated traffic routes through the cluster.
+Instead of implementing isolation between environments at the cluster level, Kardinal implements isolation by deploying development versions of services side-by-side with their "stable" versions, and creating isolated traffic routes through the cluster.
 Because logical environments in Kardinal are defined by the flow of traffic through a single cluster, we call them [flows](https://kardinal.dev/docs/concepts/flows).

 There are many ways to isolate different environments in the context of cloud/Kubernetes deployments.
 To get an idea of how Kardinal fits into other methods, see the table below: